-Ahn Chang Ho was a Korean independence activist who focused educational reform and modernizing schools.
-He tried to mobilize Korean diaspora to educate and raise money for Korean independence movement.
+Ahn Chang Ho was a Korean independence activist who focused on educational reform and modernizing schools.
+He was committed to mobilizing Koreans to educate and raise money for the Korean independence movement.
 Dosan – Ahn Chang Ho’s pen name – was one of the early leaders of Korean-American immigrant community in the United States.

-The memorial charts Dosan’s travel destination.
-Dosan’s travels to five different countries are organized on five rings that radiate outward from the center; these countries include Korea, Japan, USA, China and Russia.
-His travels are organized chronologically moving counter-clockwise until his death in Korea in during his return 1978.
+The memorial charts Dosan’s travel destinations to five different countries, which are organized on five rings that radiate outward from the center; these countries include Korea, Japan, USA, China and Russia.
+His travels proceed chronologically counter-clockwise until his death in Korea during his return in 1978.
 Each line represents a specific time period and the extent of the line, which circle it intersects, represents the country to which he traveled.
-The outer points of each ray are collected to create a faceted geometry.
-An organic loop was then imbued inside the polygonal shape to generate a shape that specifically tells the story of Dosan’s travels.
-Finally, the organic loop is given spatial and formal qualities to allow it take physical shape that is a visual urban sculpture and an installation for Riverside’s Main street pocket park while being informative of Dosan Ahn Chang Ho’s venture.
+The outer points of each ray are collected to create a faceted geometry in which an organic loop was imbued to generate a shape that represents Dosan’s travels.
+Finally, the organic loop is given spatial and formal qualities to allow it take physical shape that is a visual urban installation for Riverside’s Main street pocket park while informing the public of Dosan Ahn Chang Ho’s venture.